Mexico Family Travel

 2. Central Mexico Tour 10 Day Mexico Itinerary

-The best way to experience this 10 day Mexico itinerary is to rent a car, so you can go at your own pace from city to city.
+The best way to experience this 10 day Mexico itinerary is to rent a car in Mexico, so you can go at your own pace from city to city.
 You can also take a bus from city to city.

 Days 1-3: Mexico City